glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 a [gear-in-hoop-in-wheel combo][kickstarter] that produces [intriguing shapes][spirographicart] on paper.
 This article presents a full parametric solution of the new curves and examines their properties.
-I also solved extensions for weird shapes and even higher orders, which produced a lot of intriguing curves that I will slowly share on this blog.
+I also solved extensions for weird shapes and even higher orders, which produced a lot of crazy curves that I will slowly share on this blog.

 As an introduction on how gear-in-hoop-in-wheel works I can offer